Strikingly is an unusual website builder with a focus on designing mobile-friendly single-page websites.

 There are many useful supporting features, too: responsive templates, video backgrounds, password protection, social media feed integration and more.

-The Limited plan gives you a free domain and allows using your own domain on up to two sites.
-The bandwidth limit jumps to 50GB a month, and the uprated store allows five products per site.
-There's still Strikingly branding, unfortunately, even though you're paying $8 (£6.40) a month, or $7 (£5.60) if you pay for two years upfront.
+The ‘Limited' plan gives you a free domain (if you pay yearly), allows you to create 2 sites with ‘limited features’, and an unlimited number of ‘free sites’ (ie, a single page per site).
+The bandwidth limit jumps to 50GB a month, and the upgraded store allows five products per site.
+There's still some Strikingly branding unfortunately, even though you're paying $12 a month - $8 if you pay yearly, or $7 if you shell out for two years upfront.

 All plans are protected by a 14-day ‘risk-free’ trial.
-That's close to an industry standard, and enough for most people to get a feel for what the service can do, but one or two providers offer more, if you need it.
-For example, 1&1 MyWebsite gives you 30-days.
+That's close to an industry standard, and enough for most people to get a feel for what the service can do.

 While most website builders hide their signup procedure behind a Getting Started button, Strikingly isn't so shy.
 Visit the company website and the first thing you'll see is an animated form asking for your name, email address and password, or you can even sign up immediately via Facebook.

-Enter your details and you're presented with around 30 templates organized into categories like Business, Personal, Store and Blog.
-You're able to get a near full-screen preview of any template to get a feel for how it works, and you can choose and open your preferred option with a click.
+Enter your details and you're presented with 29 templates organised into categories like Business, Personal, Store and Blog.
+You're able to get a near full-screen preview of any template to get a feel for how it works, and you can choose your preferred option with a click.

 Website builders can be intimidating, at least initially, but Strikingly opens with a quick tutorial which points you to the key interface areas.
 There's no detailed information, but it's enough to get started.